CatraProto/docs/index.md

             var asPeerId = PeerId.FromPeer(message.PeerId);
             if (asPeerId.Type is not PeerType.User)
             {
-                //We only want to reply in messages sent in private chat. return;
+                //We only want to reply to messages sent in private chat. return;
             }